Sam Worthington

 Sam Worthington's Personal Life

-Before actor Sam Worthington finally settled down, he had several relationships.
+Before Sam Worthington settled down, the actor had several high-profile relationships.
 He dated actress Maeve Dermody, followed by stylist Natalie Mark.

 Sam Worthington and Maeve Dermody